yotarok/bobbin/examples/gcp/README.md

 source devenv/bin/activate
 ```

-You only need to setup client once, however, whenever you close the shell and
+You only need to set up the client once; however, whenever you close the shell
-return to work on this later, you have to call `source devenv/bin/activate` for
+and return to work on this later, you have to call `source devenv/bin/activate`
-entering to the venv.
+for entering to the venv.

 ## Dataset preparation (LibriSpeech specific)

 For LibriSpeech dataset, it is strongly recommended to use a pre-built dataset
 directory.
 For building the dataset directory, you need to create a GCS bucket
-(here denoted as "DATASET\_BUCKET"), and do the following command.
+(here denoted as "DATASET\_BUCKET"), and enter the following command.

 ```
 tfds build --data_dir gs://DATASET_BUCKET/tensorflow_datasets \